GeospatialCentroid/enviroscreen_2.0/README.md

   - ensure you see `On branch main`
   - if not, try `git checkout main`, run `git status` to double check

-- download the source data from [link] -- add link once this exists
+- download the source data from [link](https://drive.google.com/drive/folders/1mpe79RyAJ62-7EuBYqjTq_Kqhd1qEltT?usp=drive_link)

 - move the source data to the `data` folder and extract